ccurvey/django-bulk-load/README.md

 * psycopg3 is out, and it supports prepared statements under certain conditions.
-  - You can't use prepared statements with PgBouncer (maybe you could fake it with transactions
+  - You can't use prepared statements with PgBouncer (maybe you could fake it with transactions).
+I'd hate to lose PgBouncer -- that might be the cheapest peformance win in history (if you have a lot of connections)
   - There are syntax and behavioral changes in psycopg3, but you're probably going to have to deal with that sooner or later
-* PgBouncer might be the cheapest win ever for production-level numbers of connections